• Skip to primary navigation

 My Postpartum Plan

 Parents-to-be typically spend some time creating a labor and delivery plan.
-They usually do not think as much about the supplies, support, and plan for the days, weeks, and months once baby arrives.
-While the idea makes sense and plans are important, this can be harder than you think, especially when resources and supports are limited.
+It can be hard to think beyond childbirth, but mentally, physically, and logistically preparing for postparum can ease the transition to life as a new parent.
+Creating a plan for things like supplies, support, and potential care needs for the days, weeks, and months once baby arrives is important.
 It is common for new parents to feel “stuck” around planning for the new baby and situation.
 Take it one step at a time.

 Topics in My Postpartum Plan